pulumi/pulumi/docs/metadata.md

 * `mu/event`: An Event that may be used to Trigger the execution of another Service (commonly a Function).
 * `mu/volume`: A volume stores data that can be mounted by another Service.
 * `mu/autoscaler`: A Service that automatically multi-instances and scales some other target Service based on policy.
-* `mu/hook`: A logical Service that has no concrete runtime manifestation other than running pre- or post-logic.
+* `mu/extension`: A logical Service that extends Mu by hooking into events, like Stack provisioning, and taking action.

 TODO(joe): link to exhaustive details on each of these.